Adult-Gerontology Acute Care NP and Adult-Gerontology Acute Care CNS Programs

 Diverse Settings and Talented Clinical Preceptors for Students

 Not only does the does the University of Michigan School of Nursing have a broad scope of talented clinical preceptors available within the entire University of Michigan Health System, but we also place students with skilled and knowledgeable preceptors at all of the major health systems in southeast Michigan and other locations across the state to meet student needs.

-To help ensure that students receive the clinical experience that best fits the certification requirements for their speciality area, their unique needs, interests, and goals, clinical faculty members play a key role in students' placement process.
-Through one-on-one discussions, our experienced faculty come to understand a student's position and then help match that student to a location that will engage and develop the student's skills.
+To help ensure that students receive the clinical experience that best fits the certification requirements for their specialty area, their unique needs, interests, and goals, the University of Michigan Clinical Placement Coordinator and the clinical faculty members play a key role in students' placement process.
+Students are matched to a location that will engage and develop the student's skills.